 - Choose ‘System’ then ‘Networking’ and your IP address will be shown.

 This integration will show all Plugwise entities present in your Plugwise configuration.
-In addition, you will see a ‘Smile’ entity representing your central Plugwise gateway (i.e., the Smile, Smile P1 or Adam).
+In addition, you will see a ‘Smile’ entity representing your central Plugwise gateway (i.e., the Smile Anna, Smile P1, Adam or Stretch).

 For example, if you have an Adam setup with a Lisa named ‘Living’ and a Tom named ‘Bathroom’, these will show up as individual entities.
-When there are more (than one) Plugwise thermostats present, an “Auxiliary Device” will be added, representing the active heating/cooling device present in your climate system.
+The heating/cooling device connected to your Smile will be shown as ‘OpenTherm’ or ‘OnOff’, depending on how the Smile communicates with the device.
 If you have Plugs (as in, pluggable switches connecting to an Adam) those will be discovered as switches.
-Various other measures of your setup will be available as sensors or binary sensors.
+Various other measurements of your setup will be available as sensors or as binary sensors.

-Centralized measurements such as ‘power’ for a P1, ‘outdoor_temperature’ on Anna or Smile will be assigned to your gateway entity.
-Auxiliary Heater(/Cooler) measurements such as ‘boiler_temperature’ will be assigned to the Auxiliary entity.
+Centralized measurements such as ‘power’ for a P1, ‘outdoor_temperature’ on Anna or Adam will be assigned to your gateway entity.
+Heating/cooling device measurements such as ‘boiler_temperature’ will be assigned to the OpenTherm/OnOff entity.

 The Plugwise Smile(s) present in your network will be automatically detected via Zeroconf discovery and will be shown on the Integrations-page.
 To set up an integration, click the “CONFIGURATION” button on the discovered integration and you will be presented with a dialog requesting your Smile password.
 After you click submit, you will have the opportunity to select the area(s) where individual Smile appliances are located.
 The username